yuchaojiang/CODEX/README.md

 # CODEX
 A Normalization and Copy Number Variation Detection Method for Whole Exome Sequencing

-## Install the current release from CRAN
+## Install the current release from Bioconductor
 ```r
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")